-- Tries to put a lot of the breast into his mouth while feeding in an attempt to create suction.
+- Tries to put a lot of the breast into his mouth while feeding to create suction.

-- Breastfeeding is incredibly messy – baby spills milk quite a bit during feeding, there’s a lot of coughing, gulping and choking during the feed.
+- Breastfeeding is incredibly messy – the baby spills milk quite a bit during feeding, and there’s a lot of coughing, gulping, and choking.

-- If the baby already has teeth, often they are biting in order to stay on the breast.
+- If the baby already has teeth, they often bite to stay on the breast.

 Some babies with lip tie may manage to feed and gain weight adequately in the first few weeks, but as they grow, they may struggle to maintain a full milk supply.
-Feeds are often long and frequent throughout the day, and the baby always seems to be dissatisfied.
+Feeds are often long and frequent throughout the day, and the baby always seems dissatisfied.
 Lip ties do not only adversely affect breastfeeding.
-It can also affect jaw and dental development, and this, in turn, can affect chewing, swallowing and digestion.
+It can also affect the jaw and dental development, which can affect chewing, swallowing, and digestion.

-Some babies will be able to breastfeed with a lip tie, while others will have immense difficulties.
-This is because the tightness of the frenulum may be different in children, and the degree of tightness is what causes the varying consequences.
+Some babies can breastfeed with a lip tie, while others will have immense difficulties.
+This is because the tightness of the frenulum may be different in children, and the degree of tightness causes varying consequences.

 What Can Be Done?

 A frenectomy (external Wikipedia link) (also known as a frenulectomy or a frenotomy) can be performed to remove a frenulum.
 The procedure is quick, and the discomfort is minimal.